 All business related calls are reimbursable.
 A reasonable amount (one or two per day) of personal calls are also reimbursable.

-The meal per-diem, periodically adjusted for inflation, is $55.00, as follows:
+The meal per-diem, periodically adjusted for inflation, is $55.00 for domestic travel and $80.00 for international travel as follows: